USS Liberty: Israeli attack

-After the attack, she was escorted to Valletta, Malta, by units of the Sixth Fleet and was given temporary repairs.
+After the attack, she was escorted to Valletta, Malta, by units of the Sixth Fleet and given temporary repairs.
 After the repairs were completed, Liberty returned to the United States on 27 July 1967.
 She was decommissioned and stricken from the Naval Vessel Register on 28 June 1968.
 She was laid up in the Atlantic Reserve Fleet of Norfolk until December 1970, when she was transferred to the Maritime Administration for disposal.
 In 1973, she was sold for scrapping to the Boston Metals Company of Baltimore, Maryland.